darktable-org/dtorg/content/pages/about/screenshots.md

 [![screenshot-5]({filename}/images/screenshot-5_768.png)]({filename}/images/screenshot-5.png)
 darktable's _darkroom mode_, split toning an image.
-This time, the top panel is expaned - you can switch the view here (top right corner) or assign color labels or rating directly to the opened image.
+This time, the top panel is expaned&nbsp;– you can switch the view here (top right corner) or assign color labels or rating directly to the opened image.
 Here we fill the lights by +0.25EV in four zones by using the fill light module, then giving the image a yellowish tint with the split toning module by removing all saturation from the shadows and coloring the highlights yellow.